wilsonmar/wilsonmar.github.io/_posts/2013-05-10-teamwork-remote.md

   A crucial contribution of managers is to not only track time spent and achievements by the team, but the catalyst or conduit for optimizing the conditions in which the team operates most efficiently.

+  An on-line board such as Trello, Jira, Monday, etc. provides transparency of task priorities.

 ## Trends

 **7. How does the team evaluate trends in technologies and industry?**

    Changes in technology are occuring at a quicker rate.

    Companies such as Uber make use of new technologies in new business models that disrupt previous industries.

-  Indidivuals and organizations need to think ahead.
+   Organizations need to incentivize indidivuals to think ahead.
+But there is a fine balance for coordinated advance.

+   A once-a-year hackathon may not be enough.

 ## Skills